Notes on the Geography of India Themes: Irrigation 2: British Efforts in the South

 The British and, later, the government of independent India, invested a fortune developing the waters of this generally dry country.
 Some of the dams, like those built by Cotton, were relatively modest.
 This one, the Tunga Anicut, on one of the two parent streams of the Tungabhadra, is a bit more ambitious.
 The weir is in the background; the irrigation canal, in the foreground.

 The Bhatgar Dam and, just below it, the larger Lloyd Dam.
-Water levels when this picture was taken were low enough that Bhatgar was not overtopped.
+Water levels when this picture was taken were low enough that Bhatgar was not overtopped and submerged.
 Bhatgar was built to store water for the Nira Project, opened in 1892 south of Poona with the aim of providing water in the event of drought.
 Farmers in most years, however, only wanted water for thirsty cane.
-The tailends ran dry, and the headenders could not be forced to give up their cane crop even in years of desperate famine.
+The tailends remained dry, and the headenders could not be forced to give up their cane crop even in years of desperate famine.
 Lord Lloyd, Governor of Bombay, oversaw the construction of the larger dam, opened in 1928.
 Rather than better irrigate the original command area, on the left bank of the Nira River, it also feeds a 100-mile-long right-bank canal and is supposed to irrigate 180,000 drought-prone acres.
 No luck: only a third that much is irrigated today, and the headend is thick with sugarcane.

 "Salient details," as the British (and Indians today) called them.

 More details, illegible but showing the well-made inspection bungalow.